Red Volunteers

-Red Volunteers is an Indian left-wing, nonprofit, political, beneficiary and voluntary organisation, founded by Democratic Youth Federation of India and Students Federation of India, the youth & student wings of Communist Party of India (Marxist).
+Red Volunteers is an Indian left-wing non-profit political, beneficiary and voluntary organization founded by the Democratic Youth Federation of India and the Students Federation of India.

 Background

 Red volunteers was founded as a voluntary organisation amid the COVID-19 and oxygen crisis in West Bengal.
 The 2021 West Bengal Assembly elections were held amid the COVID-19 pandemic.
 Election rallies and campaigns were done, triggering the pandemic more stronger.
 Soon, people face severe oxygen shortages because of surging COVID-19 cases and low vaccination rates.
 Red Volunteers was launched in Kolkata with just 83 members, to deliver medical and social help to the distressed and sick people in spite of its parent party CPI(M) getting no seats in the last assembly election.

 The Red Volunteers Facebook group has over 1.3 Lakh members as of August 2021, and is flooded with distress requests, around 3,000 each day.

 The name "Red Volunteers" was suggested by CPI(M) leader Samik Lahiri.